bottlin-rnbclub/bottlin-rnbclub/README.md

 # **<div align="center">⚫Ruslan Ismagilov⚫</div>**

 *An 18 year old talent who started programming in 2020 and is still doing it.
-My goal is to become a senior front-end developer and work for a large company such as AMAZON*
+My goal is to become a senior frontend developer and work for a large company such as AMAZON*

 <br/>